GrigoreMihai/docs-gitbook-cmp/docs/README.md

 This way, you'll keep services always running by adjusting limits ahead of time.

-### Cost Anomalies
+### Cost anomalies

-With so many moving parts in the cloud, it’s critical to keep a finger on the pulse of your costs.
+With so many moving parts in the cloud, it's critical to keep a finger on the pulse of your costs.
 However, unless IT regularly monitors cloud spend, sudden spikes in resource costs can remain undetected for weeks — until the monthly bill arrives.

 As a result, critical staff resources are wasted manually monitoring for and identifying the scope & source of problems.